-Sarah Cannon Cancer Institute at St. David's North Austin Medical Center is utilizing innovative technologies to detect suspicious lung nodules by analyzing CT exams for the presence of incidental lung nodules which could represent a malignancy.
-Our Lung Nodule Coordinator works collaboratively with you, your patient and our pulmonary medicine team to improve access to care with early intervention.
+Sarah Cannon Cancer Institute at St. David's North Austin Medical Center and St. David's South Austin Medical Center are utilizing innovative technologies to detect suspicious lung nodules by analyzing CT exams for the presence of incidental lung nodules which could represent a malignancy.
+Our lung nodule coordinator works collaboratively with you, your patient and our pulmonary medicine team to improve access to care with early intervention.

 What you need to know

-Sarah Cannon Cancer Institute at St. David's North Austin Medical Center provides seamless lung nodule coordination that includes:
+Sarah Cannon Cancer Institute at St. David's North Austin Medical Center and St. David's South Austin Medical Center provide seamless lung nodule coordination that includes:

 - Personalized lung cancer risk evaluation and clinical assessment